dimajix/flowman/docs/quickstart.md

 ## 3. Flowman Shell

-The example data is stored in a S3 bucket provided by myself.
+The example data is stored in a publicly accessible S3 bucket.
 Since the data is publicly available and the project is configured to use anonymous AWS authentication, you do not need to provide your AWS credentials (you even do not even need to have an account on AWS)

 ### Start interactive Flowman shell

 We start Flowman by running the interactive Flowman shell.
-While this is not the tool that would be used in automatic batch processing ( flowexec is the right tool for that scenario), it gives us a good idea how ETL projects in Flowman are organized.
+While this is not the tool that would be used in automatic batch processing (`flowexec` is the right tool for that scenario), it gives us a good idea how ETL projects in Flowman are organized.

 ```shell